pavatus/ait/docs/_posts/2024-02-02-tardis-console.md

 The **Alarm Control** switches the TARDIS alarms from active to inactive.

-The **Door Control** opens the TARDIS exterior doors when right clicked.
+The **Door Control** opens the TARDIS exterior doors when right-clicked.

 The **Door Lock** locks the TARDIS exterior doors, rendering them inoperable until unlocked either using a TARDIS key or using the door lock control once again.